2024 Dorm Tours - MSU | CampusReel

 |-

 You’ll have to watch the CampusReel videos to see for sure.
-However, Michigan State University (MSU) dorms are similar to most college housing options.
+However, Michigan State University, College of Osteopathic Medicine dorms are similar to most college housing options.
 Most on-campus residence halls include singles, double, and suites.
 Floor plans vary from residence hall to residence hall.
-CampusReel hosts dorm tours of Michigan State University (MSU), and every one is different.
-As you’ll see, every dorm room is decorated in a unique and fun way - students are creative with their setups to make Michigan State University (MSU) feel like home!
+CampusReel hosts dorm tours of Michigan State University, College of Osteopathic Medicine, and every one is different.
+As you’ll see, every dorm room is decorated in a unique and fun way - students are creative with their setups to make Michigan State University, College of Osteopathic Medicine feel like home!

-The Michigan State University (MSU) dorms dimension depend on the residence hall.
-This information is usually contained in one of the dorm room tours of Michigan State University (MSU) on CampusReel.
-Supposedly the average dorm room size in the U.S. is around 130 square feet, and Michigan State University (MSU) likely has dorms bigger and smaller than this.
+The Michigan State University, College of Osteopathic Medicine dorms dimension depend on the residence hall.
+This information is usually contained in one of the dorm room tours of Michigan State University, College of Osteopathic Medicine on CampusReel.
+Supposedly the average dorm room size in the U.S. is around 130 square feet, and Michigan State University, College of Osteopathic Medicine likely has dorms bigger and smaller than this.